justinchan23/BrainFlix/brainflix-sprint-iii/back-end/readme.md

-Available Scripts
-In the project directory, to start the server:
+To start the server, in the project directory run:

 npm start